 Recently, some researchers have theorized that specific changes to gut microbiota may also be a factor in lupus, but more research is required.

 Your sex, age, race, and family history can increase your risk of developing lupus.
 Women, those between the ages of 15 and 45, and certain races, including African-Americans, Hispanics, and Asian Americans, are more likely to get lupus.

 - Certain medications (some anti-seizure medications, antibiotics, and blood pressure medications)

 Lupus Natural Treatment

 There is no known cure for lupus.
-Lupus natural treatment and lifestyle changes aim to control symptoms, prevent flare-ups, and improve quality of life.
+There are natural lupus treatments and lifestyle changes that aim to control symptoms, prevent flare-ups, and improve quality of life.

 Medical cannabis is seen as a valuable option for people with autoimmune disorders.
-That’s because cannabis has been known to decrease inflammation in the body by suppressing the immune system and calming the abnormal immune response that occurs in people with lupus by lowering levels of the inflammation-promoting protein interleukin-2 and raising the levels of an anti-inflammatory protein known as interleukin-10.
+That is because cannabis has been known to decrease inflammation in the body by suppressing the immune system and calming the abnormal immune response.
+This occurs in people with lupus by lowering levels of the inflammation-promoting protein interleukin-2 and raising the levels of an anti-inflammatory protein known as interleukin-10.
 By reducing inflammation, cannabis can effectively relieve pain as well.

 People diagnosed with lupus may also benefit from using CBD, which is a non-psychoactive component of cannabis that’s legal nationwide.

 If you’re interested in trying medical cannabis, book an appointment with Heally, and we’ll connect you with a doctor in your state to start your application for a medical marijuana card.